 Different Omegas Have Different Functions in the Body

 Omega 6 fatty acids come from grains, vegetable oils, nuts, seeds, poultry, and eggs.
 Omega 6 fatty acids promote inflammation, which sounds bad, but inflammation is necessary for healing the body.
-Dogs need omega 6 EFAs to heal properly.
-But when there’s an excess in omega 6, there will be excess inflammation.
+Dogs need omega-6 EFAs to heal properly.
+But when there’s an excess of omega 6, there will be excess inflammation.